tedheikkila/note-taker/README.md

   What is this app and what does it do:

-  This app is designed for a user who wants to add pertinent info into a note taking system.
+  This app is designed for a user who wants to add info into a note taking system.
 Using mainly Express, the note taker adds a note, saves the entered text, and appends this as a new note.
 Additionally, the user can delete any note they'd like to once the user no longer deems it necessary.

-  Technologies used were: HTML, CSS, jQuery, Bootstrap, Javascript, Node, Express, fs, path, markdown, and Git.
+  Technologies used were: HTML, CSS, jQuery, Bootstrap, Javascript, Node, Express, fs, path, markdown, Git, and Heroku.
 Please render on Chrome for best results.

-  Checkout the deployed application here >> https://tedheikkila.github.io/note-taker/
+  * Check out deployed app on GitHub >> https://tedheikkila.github.io/note-taker/

+  * Check out deployed app on Heroku >> https://fatidique-saucisson-41554.herokuapp.com/

   ## Installation